 Other possible culprits include mites, insect bites, skin infections, or even a sensitivity to the recently purchased dog shampoo.
 To address this issue, it is crucial to identify the underlying cause through careful observation and, if necessary, seek guidance from a veterinarian.
 Determining the root cause enables appropriate treatment, ensuring relief for your furry companion and restoring their comfort and well-being.

 In the animal kingdom, there is no creature that isn't protective of its food.
 Then there are dogs.
 In the wild, dogs (originating from the wolf family) guard and protect their food for a purpose of surviving.
 It's in their blood.
 And when a dog guards its food, it should be trained, especially if there are young children or babies around.

 Do this when your dog is still a puppy.
 Teach them (with professional guidance) that the food does not have to be guided, especially when children approach.
 The last thing you want is your dog growling at your baby or child if they accidentally touch the dog's bowl.

 Lack of Appetite

 Most healthy dogs can go for as long as two days without eating, however, if you notice your dog has not been eating properly or has completely lost its appetite, there is room for concern.
 Many health conditions can cause a lack of appetite such as dental disease.

-Vaccination could also lead to losing an appetite and when a dog travels, it can take a while before its eating habits are back to normal.
+Vaccination could also lead to losing an appetite and when a dog travels, it can take a while before its eating habits are anywhere near back to their normal ways.
 If more than a day or two have gone by and your dog is still not eating as it should, consult with your vet.

 Ears Say It All